seqan/sharg-parser/doc/tutorial/parser/index.md

-# Parsing command line arguments with Sharg {#tutorial_argument_parser}
+# Parsing command line arguments with Sharg {#tutorial_parser}

 <b>Learning Objective:</b> <br>
-You will learn how to use the sharg::argument_parser class to parse command line arguments.
+You will learn how to use the sharg::parser class to parse command line arguments.
 This tutorial is a walkthrough with links to the API documentation and is also meant as a source for copy-and-paste code.

 \tutorial_head{Easy, 30-60 min, \ref setup, [POSIX conventions](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html)}